 Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of each part of an item of Property and Equipment.
 Leased assets are depreciated over the shorter of the lease term and their useful lives.
-Land is not depreciated.
+Under IAS 17 land is not depreciated.